rphlmr/vscode-theme-newspaper/README.md

 This theme is inspired by Quiet Light.

-It is a simple light theme with few colors.
+It is a simple light theme with few colors (all from [Tailwind](https://tailwindcss.com/docs/customizing-colors) CSS -800).

 No yellow, green or red tokens (I have a hard time reading them on a light background).